hjudgesac/UnifiedJoule/prepare_for_activation/prepare_for_activation.md

 Let's take a look at a hypthetical scenario shown in the picture below.
 In this scenario, majority of the applications are in North American datacenters so it makes sense to choose one of the North American data centers for Joule setup.
 The choice between US EAST (VA), US (Virginia), or US Central (IA) is entirely up to you based on your hyperscaler preference.</br>
  ![Preparation](5.jpg)

-## 5. Confirm same Authentication is used across SAP applications
+## 5. Confirm same authentication is used across SAP applications

 To setup a Joule instance that works across different SAP applications the following 2 conditions must be met:
 1) Applications must be integrated with same SAP Cloud Identity Service tenant.
 2) If using a Corporate Identity Provider, the Conditional Authentication settings for the applications must be setup the same way.

 SAP provides a production and non-production instance of SAP Cloud Identity Services free of charge to SAP customers.
 All non-prod SAP applications should be integrated with same non-prod Cloud Identity Services tenant and production ones with the production tenant.
 Furthermore, if your SAP Cloud Identity Authentication is setup to use a Corporate Identity Provider, all of your apps must be configured to use the same Corporate Identity Provider.
 For example, if you are planning to run the booster for SAP SuccessFactors and SAP S/4HANA Cloud, the conditional authenticaton settings for both of these apps in SAP Cloud Identity Authenticaton Service should be setup the same way.
 If that's not the case in your environment, then it's not possible to use a single Joule instance that works across different SAP applications.